fch-yk/d_07_01_space_game/README.md

 ## Prerequisites

-- Linux operating system
+- Linux operating system;
-- Python 3.10
+- Python 3.10.

 ## Installing

-- Download the project files
+- Download the project files;
-- It is recommended to use [venv](https://docs.python.org/3/library/venv.html?highlight=venv#module-venv) for project isolation
+- It is recommended to use [venv](https://docs.python.org/3/library/venv.html?highlight=venv#module-venv) for project isolation.

 ## Using